DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Evaluate the transferability of the GLM-infused approach to other glycan prediction tasks/datasets.
 - Benchmark the GLM-infused SweetNet against other state-of-the-art glycan representation learning methods (e.g., GIFFLAR).
 - Compare GLM infusion impact across multiple prediction tasks (e.g., disease, tissue, different taxonomic levels) to assess generalizability.
+- Use SHAP analysis to find what features (sugars or bonds) influence the prediction of a specific disease the most, to get a general marker that could be easy to look for
+- GNNExplainer

 # Ideas for paper
 - GLMs take a long time to train and are resource intensive to run, by taking their embeddings we can improve efficiency while getting a model with emergent accuracy (better than both models that go in)